sous-chefs/grafana/UPGRADING.md

 - The accumulator templates for the configuration files are now persistent via the loading of the current config state during creation
   - Configuration is no longer automatically removed when the resource falls out of scope
   - To remove configuration elements an explicit resource with `:delete` action is required
+    - If no properties are specified with the `:delete` action then the whole configuration section will be removed
+    - If properties are specified with the `:delete` action then only the specified properties will be removed
   - Configuration files will not be overwritten with a blank or partial configuration when a run `raises`
-- The auth resource has been split into seperate resources
+- The auth resource has been split into separate resources
-- The log resource has been split into seperate resources
+- The log resource has been split into separate resources

 ## 9.0.0